 - Oil filter.

-Removal of impellent oil
+Removal engine oil

 Engine oil can be removed by suction, through the dipstick hole, or drained from the oil pan.

-2. Remove the engine top cover.
+2. Remove the top engine cover.

-3. Unscrew the oil filter cap (1) with HAZET 2169 key (2) and 27 mm heads.
+3. Unscrew the oil filter cover (1) using the HAZET 2169 key (2) and a 27 mm socket.
 The illustration shows the 611 engine.

 5. Suck out the oil using a special device through the hole for the level indicator.

-9. Screw in the plug with a new gasket and tighten to 30Nm.
+9. Screw in the plug with a new sealing gasket and tighten to a torque of 30 Nm.

 10. Remove the container with the drained oil from under the engine.

-12. Lower the car on wheels.
+12. Lower the car onto its wheels.

-13. Replace O-ring (3).
+13. Replace the sealing ring (3).

 14. Insert a new filter element into the cover.

-15. Screw in the screw cap with a new O-ring and tighten to 25Nm.
+15. Screw in the screw cap with a new sealing ring and tighten to a torque of 25 Nm.

 Oil filling

-2. Replace the engine top cover.
+2. Replace the top engine cover.

 6. Suck out the oil.

-7. Remove the clip.
+7. Remove the clamp.